oslabs-beta/deckhand/README.md

 ### Deploying Pods

+An inability to deploy is typically an indication that there are not enough resources in your cluster to support the pods you are trying to run.

-If you have trouble deploying a pod, make sure you have enough resources in your cluster.
-Increase the number of nodes and/or use a instance type with more resources and try again.
+To troubleshoot, make sure you have enough resources in your cluster.
+Adjust the following in your cluster configuration and try deploying again:

+- Increase the number of nodes
+- Select instance type with higher capacity

 ## Star us on GitHub!